Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

-No cart found for sent token
+No cart found for the token sent

 Schema: `SharedCartResponse`